-The ACLU is one of the nation’s largest advocacy organizations, though it is better known for its success in the nation’s courtrooms.
+The ACLU is one of the nation’s largest political advocacy organizations, though it is better known for its success in the nation’s courtrooms.
 The National Political Advocacy Department (NPAD) was created in 2015 to strengthen the work of the ACLU at the federal, state and local levels of government.
-This new department is harnessing the political power that comes from having more than one million members and supporters, as well as affiliates in every state.
-By organizing grassroots lobbying and issue campaigns using modern tactics, the ACLU seeks to achieve change as profound in the legislative arena as it has accomplished through the courts.
+The department is harnessing the political power that comes from having more than three million members and supporters, as well as affiliates in every state.
+By organizing grassroots activists and driving issue campaigns using modern tactics, the ACLU seeks to achieve change as profound in the legislative arena as it has accomplished through the courts.

-NPAD includes the ACLU Washington Legislative Office (WLO) in Washington, DC and staff based in the national headquarters in New York City who support the advocacy work of the ACLU’s 53 affiliates.
+NPAD includes the ACLU Washington Legislative Office (WLO) in Washington, DC and staff based both in Washington and in the national headquarters in New York City who partner with the ACLU’s 53 affiliates to drive advocacy at the state and local level.
+NPAD also includes an organizing team that helps lead both distributed and field organizing strategies.
 The WLO lobbies Congress, federal agencies and the White House.
-Advocacy staff advise affiliates on policy, draft bills and talking points, design lobbying and issue campaigns, and provide advice on methods of public education and coalition building.
-The Director of the NPAD leads a staff of 40 people including federal lobbyists, state advocacy advisors and issue campaign strategists.
-The Director works with ACLU senior staff to set legislative strategy.
+Advocacy staff partner with affiliates on the development of policy concepts, draft bills, design lobbying and issue campaigns, and help drive public education and coalition building.
+The Director of the NPAD leads a staff of approximately 70 people including federal lobbyists, policy counsels, issue campaign strategists, and organizers.
+The Director works with ACLU senior staff to set political advocacy strategy for the institution.

-The NPAD Assistant would be responsible for working with staff in the WLO and Advocacy Department with administrative tasks necessary to effectively organize, lobby and win various issue campaigns.
-A successful candidate should be a self-starter, organized and detail oriented.
+The NPAD Assistant will be responsible for working with staff throughout the department.
+They will also perform tasks necessary to support teams within the department so that they can effectively organize, lobby and win various issue campaigns.
+The successful candidate will be a self-starter, organized and detail oriented.

 - Facilitate internal review and approval of timesheets and other administrative forms.

-- Work with the Assistant to the National Political Director to implement t process improvements for the department.
+- Work with the Assistant to the National Political Director to implement process improvements for the department

 EXPERIENCE AND QUALIFICATIONS

-- Bachelor’s degree and/or a minimum of 2 years relevant experience supporting and liaising with federal lobbyists, legislators or policy makers.
+- Bachelor’s degree and/or a minimum of 2 years relevant experience supporting and liaising with federal lobbyists, legislators, campaigners or policy makers.

 - Highly organized with excellent time management skills; the ability to work in a fast-paced environment, and manage multiple projects simultaneously, often under strict deadlines is required.